 What qualifies?
 Most tangible assets can be depreciated.
-(An asset is a tangible item that is considered a business resource.
+An asset is a tangible item that is considered a business resource.
 For example, items in inventory are not considered assets; they are goods to be sold.
-The warehouse where inventory is stored is considered an asset.)
-In general terms, assets are items that can be converted fairly readily into cash if sold.
+However, the warehouse where inventory is stored is considered an asset.
+In general terms, assets are items that can be converted readily into cash if sold.
 (The words "fairly readily" apply to assets like equipment, because some specialized, expensive machinery may take considerable time to sell.)

 Quick note: Land is not considered an asset that can be depreciated.
 (Land does not age or wear out.)

 Here is a brief example of depreciation in action.
 Say a company manufactures a variety of automobile parts.
 A new piece of equipment is purchased.
 Since the equipment is an asset used in normal operations, it can be depreciated.
 The IRS assumes the equipment will lose some amount of value each year - because almost all assets do - so you are allowed to deduct that value through depreciation.
 Once the asset is fully depreciated it can remain in service, but you will not be allowed to claim further depreciation as an expense.